 Years of Experience

-Those who have five to nine years of work experience see average pay of $22.56 per hour.
-When we consider tenure, a substantial portion of employees (30 percent) have been working for one to four years and make around $18.27 per hour on average.
+For those who claim five to nine years of work experience, pay on average amounts to about $21.40 per hour.
+Broken down by tenure, the largest share of Providence Hospital employees (31 percent) have one to four years of experience and earn $18.08 per hour on average.

 Certifications and Degrees

-Pediatric Advanced Life Support Specialists are compensated at a much higher rate than non-authorized workers, bringing in close to approximately $44.27 per hour.
-Employees who have a Bachelor of Science in Bachelor in Science Nursing make the most here, hauling in $33.03 per hour.
+Pediatric Advanced Life Support Specialists receive bigger paychecks ($37.67 per hour) than those without credentials.
+It pays to have a Bachelor of Science in Bachelor in Science Nursing at Providence Hospital — these employees make the most at $32.45 per hour.

 Benefits and Perks